toplouie1/Novus/README.md

 ![Novus Logo](frontend/public/novus-logo.svg)

 Novus is a modern, AI-powered news aggregation platform that delivers personalized news experiences through advanced recommendation systems and semantic search capabilities.
+Our platform gathers news from around the world while using our own insights and advanced search methods to give you a clearer, more engaging look at the stories that matter.

 ## Features